Front Page Articles

 What to Absolutely Avoid

-- All Caps: Unless stylistically necessary, avoid writing entire sections in all caps.
+- All Caps: Unless stylistically necessary for a specific "shout" section, avoid writing entire sections in all caps.
+It is hard to read.

-- Line Numbers: These clutter the visual flow.
+- Line Numbers: These clutter the visual flow and are unnecessary.

-Deconstructing the Cinematic Lyric: Why Kellie Larson's Work is a Sync Supervisor’s Dream
+Deconstructing the Cinematic Lyric: A Sync Supervisor’s Dream

 By Kellie Larson, 2025

 In the modern music landscape, a creative's value is measured not only by artistic depth but by commercial agility.
 Sync supervisors, producers, and licensing agents are no longer just looking for “great songs”—they’re looking for strategic assets.
-Kellie Larson’s lyric catalog is a prime example of how cinematic songwriting can be structured for maximum sync viability.
+A "Cinematic Lyric" is one that serves a visual medium.
+It is written with the edit bay in mind.
+Kellie Larson’s lyric catalog is a prime example of how cinematic songwriting can be structured for maximum sync viability, moving away from diaristic songwriting to universal emotional architecture.

 Theme-Based Market Value